-If there's one area of your living room that should never be overlooked, it's the all-important coffee table.
-What it doesn't have in size it makes up for in stature.
+When it comes to decorating your living room, you may make a mistake here and there, but if there's one area that should never be overlooked, it's the all-important coffee table.
+What it doesn't have in size, it makes up for in stature.
 This humble piece of décor is key to setting the tone of your living room's entire design; in fact, for most, it is the focal point the interior is built around.

 Since it's the center of attention, it deserves a stylish surface.
-Enter: the fashionable coffee table book.
-These trendy tomes are as chic as they are clever; their beautiful covers are filled with creativity and industry insight for the fashion-obsessed.
-And they also make for great conversation starters.
+Enter: fashion coffee table books.
+These trendy tomes are as chic as they are clever; their beautiful covers enclose creativity and industry insight for the fashion-obsessed.
+And they also make for great conversation-starters.

 Images of Women II by Peter Lindbergh

 If you're looking for the ultimate reference in fashion photography, don't pass up Peter Lindbergh's Images of Women II.
 The internationally acclaimed photographer is renowned for his iconic portraits of '80s supermodels: Who could forget his famous British Vogue cover with Cindy, Naomi, Christy, and Linda?
 Just like his seminal book Images of Women, this sequel truly celebrates female power, sans the glitz and glamour.
 Flip through for some of Lindbergh's greatest photos from 2005 to 2014, including portraits of actresses and models like Milla Jovovich, Isabella Rossellini, Monica Bellucci, Tilda Swinton, Kate Moss, and Jessica Chastain.